 a.
 Written permission from the parent/guardian; and

 b.
-A written order from a licensed physician, physician’s assistant, or nurse practitioner (which may include the label on the medication) indicating that the medicine is for a specified child.
+A written order from a health care professional which may include the label on the medication indicating that the medicine is for a specified child.
 The medication must be in the original container.

 (1) The written order includes the name of the child, the name of the medication, circumstances under which it may be administered, route, dosage, and frequency of administration.

-2. The provider or assistant (or emergency assistant when covering in an emergency) must dispense all medications.
+2. The provider, substitute, or assistant (or emergency assistant when covering in an emergency) must dispense all medications.

 3. A daily log must be maintained of every medication administered.
 This record must include the following: